MilaNLProc/contextualized-topic-models/README.rst

 Preprocessing
 ~~~~~~~~~~~~~

-Do you need a quick script to run the preprocessing pipeline? we got you covered!
+Do you need a quick script to run the preprocessing pipeline?
+We got you covered!
 Load your documents
 and then use our SimplePreprocessing class.
 It will automatically filter infrequent words and remove documents
 that are empty after training.
 The preprocess method will return the preprocessed and the unpreprocessed documents.
 We generally use the unpreprocessed for BERT and the preprocessed for the Bag Of Word.